 The objective of the Berkeley Initiative for Mindfulness in Law is to coordinate and expand the existing programs at Berkeley Law on mindfulness and law.
 It will work to build a nationwide network of lawyers, judges, law professors, and law students committed to bringing mindfulness into their work in order to create a more just, reflective, and compassionate legal order.
 Since Berkeley is a highly respected leader in legal education, the Initiative will use the Berkeley platform to bring mindfulness programs to other law schools, through conferences, their website and other means.

-In 2013, the Lenz Foundation awarded a grant of $15,000 to support a 4-day retreat and workshop in June 2013 forfaculty members who are teaching or considering teaching a course involving mindfulness in American law schools and law schools in other countries.
-The goals of this program are to educate and support faculty in bringing mindfulness teaching into their courses – either as a part of other subject matter courses or as a stand-alone law and mindfulness course.
-The leaders of the workshop will be the teachers who have done the pioneering work over the last decade in bringing mindfulness into the law school curriculum.
+In 2013, the Lenz Foundation awarded a grant of $15,000 to support a 4-day retreat and workshop in June 2013 for faculty members who are teaching or considering teaching a course involving mindfulness in American law schools and law schools in other countries.
+The goals of this program were to educate and support faculty in bringing mindfulness teaching into their courses – either as a part of other subject matter courses or as a stand-alone law and mindfulness course.
+The leaders of the workshop were eachers who have done pioneering work over the last decade in bringing mindfulness into the law school curriculum.

-The conference will be open to as many as 40 participants.
-After the conference a communication network will be set up to provide support to all participants, in order to share experiences in moving mindfulness into the Law school curriculum.
-No other organization has as yet undertaken such a project.
-The pre-eminence of Berkeley Law in the world of legal education will greatly enhance the significance of this program.
+The conference was open to 40 participants.
+After the conference a communication network was set up to provide support to all participants, in order to share experiences in moving mindfulness into the Law school curriculum.
+No other organization had as yet undertaken such a project.
+The pre-eminence of Berkeley Law in the world of legal education was greatly enhanced by the significance of this program.